anurag-kumar-nitjsr/anurag-kumar-nitjsr/README.md

 <img align="left" height="215" src="https://camo.githubusercontent.com/9792d43627b178fd4a45bcabb3647d7b34a62d64baf96a19abf6ea19d5cea8dd/68747470733a2f2f63646e2e6472696262626c652e636f6d2f75736572732f313138373833362f73637265656e73686f74732f363533393432392f70726f6772616d65722e676966">
 <div>
 I'm Anurag Kumar, a passionate and creative front-end developer with over 1.5 years of experience in user-friendly websites and applications.
-I specialize in HTML, CSS, JavaScript, and have a strong grasp of frameworks like React and Spring.
+I specialize in HTML, CSS, Java, JavaScript and have a strong grasp of frameworks like React and Spring boot.

 My journey began with a simple curiosity for how websites work, which quickly turned into a passion for web development.
 I love the challenge of turning complex problems into elegant solutions and believe that a great user experience starts with a clean, responsive design.